Shaik221/SignupForm/README.md

 - Sync the project and update the local sdk settings
 - Run the project from the Android studio

+# NOTE
+- As in the input form required fields are only** email and password** so even though other fields empty we will allow the user to navigate to the confirmation page and see the details entered i.e. only email all other fields are invisible.

 # Sample Screenshots

 # Signup form